Barbinae

 Barbinae are a subfamily of fish included in the family Cyprinidae.
+The earliest fossil remains of this subfamily are known from the early-mid Eocene Sangkarewang Formation of Sumatra, Indonesia, with articulated specimens of several extinct genera known.

 The taxonomy for this group has not been entirely worked out as some genera historically considered within it are still considered incertae sedis with respect to being a member of the family, and may be included here, while others may be moved to other subfamilies.

-The earliest fossil remains of this subfamily are known from the early-mid Eocene Sangkarewang Formation of Sumatra, Indonesia, with articulated specimens of several extinct genera known.
+The most serious problem pertains to the type genus Barbus itself as most of its species (including the type) are better fits for subfamily Cyprininae.
+A subfamily in a similar position is Labeoninae.

 Genera

 Barbinae contains the following extant genera: